ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/RealLinkers/CVE-2019-18890](https://github.com/RealLinkers/CVE-2019-18890) :  ![starts](https://img.shields.io/github/stars/RealLinkers/CVE-2019-18890.svg) ![forks](https://img.shields.io/github/forks/RealLinkers/CVE-2019-18890.svg)

 ## CVE-2019-18885
- fs/btrfs/volumes.c in the Linux kernel before 5.1 allows a btrfs_verify_dev_extents NULL pointer dereference via a crafted btrfs image because fs_devices-&gt;devices is mishandled within find_device, aka CID-09ba3bc9dd15.
+ fs/btrfs/volumes.c in the Linux kernel before 5.1 allows a btrfs_verify_dev_extents NULL pointer dereference via a crafted btrfs image because fs_devices-devices is mishandled within find_device, aka CID-09ba3bc9dd15.

 - [https://github.com/bobfuzzer/CVE-2019-18885](https://github.com/bobfuzzer/CVE-2019-18885) :  ![starts](https://img.shields.io/github/stars/bobfuzzer/CVE-2019-18885.svg) ![forks](https://img.shields.io/github/forks/bobfuzzer/CVE-2019-18885.svg)

 ## CVE-2019-18873
  FUDForum 3.0.9 is vulnerable to Stored XSS via the User-Agent HTTP header.
 This may result in remote code execution.
 An attacker can use a user account to fully compromise the system via a GET request.
-When the admin visits user information under &quot;User Manager&quot; in the control panel, the payload will execute.
+When the admin visits user information under "User Manager" in the control panel, the payload will execute.
 This will allow for PHP files to be written to the web root, and for code to execute on the remote server.
 The problem is in admsession.php and admuser.php.